wasitshafi/wasit-shafi/README.md

 # wasit-shafi

-This project is the portfolio website developed in react, deployed on github pages.
+This project is portfolio website developed in react, deployed on github pages.

 Project Current Status is **Active**